-In assessing the annual review of indexation proposed in the Rule change request, the Commission identified similar concerns to those expressed by Origin and the NGF in the first round of submissions.
+In assessing the annual review of indexation proposed in the Rule change request, the Commission identified similar concerns to Origin and the NGF.

-Firstly, it was not clear that there would be sufficient time to undertake a review, given the timings proposed in the Rule change request.
-Under the proposed Rule, the Reliability Panel would determine the indexed values and publish them no later than 10 business days after 30 March (which would be mid-April).
-A report of the annual review would have to be submitted to the AEMC by 30 April of that year.
-There would therefore only be a period of 2-3 weeks between the publication of the updated values and the conclusion of the review of their appropriateness.
-In contrast, the Reliability Panel allowed approximately a year for the consultation process undertaken for the most recent biennial review.
+Firstly, it is not clear that there would be sufficient time to undertake a review, given the timings proposed in the Rule change request.
+Under the proposed Rule, the Reliability Panel would determine the indexed values and publish them no later than